MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 05 - Timers and Real-time Clock/README.md

 ARCHITECTURE rtl OF part1 IS
    -- Declare a component named "modulo_counter" to be instantiated within "part1".
    -- This component will have parameters for bit width (n) and the modulo value (k).
-   COMPONENT modulo_counter IS
+   COMPONENT modulo_counter IS       -- Define the ports for "modulo_counter":
-      GENERIC ( n : NATURAL := 4; k : INTEGER := 15 );
+      GENERIC ( n : NATURAL := 4; k : INTEGER := 15 ); -- natural is a predefined type in VHDL representing non-negative integer values, including zero
-      -- Define the ports for "modulo_counter":
-      -- clock and reset_n are inputs, Q outputs the counter value, -- and rollover is set high when the counter reaches its maximum value (k-1).
+     -- generic is used to define parameters for VHDL components or entities, allowing configurable values that can be set externally at the time of instantiation.
+     -- This provides flexibility by letting you parameterize your design without modifying the core code.
+In other words, Generics allow us to customize the behavior or dimensions of a module, such as setting array sizes, frequencies, or thresholds, based on specific requirements.
       PORT ( clock    : IN  STD_LOGIC;
              reset_n  : IN  STD_LOGIC;
              Q        : OUT STD_LOGIC_VECTOR(n-1 DOWNTO 0);
              rollover : OUT STD_LOGIC );
+      -- clock and reset_n are inputs, Q outputs the counter value, -- and rollover is set high when the counter reaches its maximum value (k-1).
    END COMPONENT;
 BEGIN
    -- Instantiate "modulo_counter" component as "my_counter".